WayDroid/anbox-halium/README.md

 If you have found an issue with Waydroid, please [file a bug](https://github.com/Waydroid/waydroid/issues/new).

-Check for existent bugs first, to reduce unnessecary work.
+Check for existent bugs first, to reduce unnecessary work.

 ## Get in Touch